Serious injury or illness

 Injury or illness that a medical practitioner considers likely to prevent the person from being able to do their normal work for at least 10 days

-• This determination may only be made by a medical practitioner and may be in the form of a medical certificate or letter;
+This may only be determined by a medical practitioner and may be in the form of a medical certificate or letter.

-• that involves providing treatment or care to a person
+• the provision of treatment or care to a person

-• that involves contact with human blood or body substances
+• contact with human blood or body substances

-• that involves handling or contact with animals, animal hides, skins, wool or hair, animal carcasses or animal waste products.
+• handling or contact with animals, animal hides, skins, wool or hair, animal carcasses or animal waste products.

-The following occupational zoonoses contracted in the course of work involving handling or contact with animals, animal hides, skins, wool or hair, animal carcasses or animal waste products:
+The regulator must also be notified of any zoonoses (infectious diseases that can pass from animals to humans) that are contracted in the course of work that involve handling or contact with animals, animal hides, skins, wool or hair, animal carcasses or animal waste products.
+Examples to watch out for include:

 • Q fever